QUICK SUMMARY:

 By illustrating how these issues are impacting the client's online visibility and traffic, you reinforce your agency's expertise in SEO and how you will help the client reach their business goals.

-3. Solution Description
+3. Present Your Solution Clearly

 Once you’ve established the problem you’d like to solve in the Introduction section of your proposal, it’s time to fill in the details on how you’ll go about this.
 This is called a project specification.
 In some ways, this is the most challenging part of your proposal, especially in niches where there might be more than one potential solution.

-Depending on the type of client proposal you are creating, this can be attached to each of the individual pain points–such as providing an overview of your team’s ability to address technical SEO errors right below the SEO audit findings, or your team’s link-building expertise along with a current overview of the client’s inbound link profile.
+Depending on the type of client proposal you are creating, this can be attached to each of the individual pain points–such as providing an overview of your team’s ability to address technical SEO errors right below the SEO audit findings or your team’s link-building expertise along with a current overview of the client’s inbound link profile.

 Your task here is to convince the reader that your proposed solution is the right one.